Business debt consolidation loans

-If your business has multiple debts or is looking to reduce the size of its payments, debt consolidation business loans can streamline and lower your interest repayments.
-Learn whether debt consolidation is right for your business and compare loans below.
+If your business has multiple debts or is looking to reduce outgoings in regards to debt, debt consolidation business loans can streamline and lower your interest repayments, saving your business money.
+Learn more about debt consolidation, whether debt consolidation is right for your business, and compare your options below.

 Compare business loans now

 Debt consolidation is the process of incorporating multiple debts or loans into one, with the goal of making it easier to manage repayments, reduce the cost of the debt, or refinance your existing loans with more favourable terms.
 As with personal debt, you can use a business loan to consolidate your business's debt into a single loan.

 You will need to apply and be approved for a new loan which can cover your existing debts.
 You then use the funds from the new loan to pay off the amount(s) owing on your other debts, and then make repayments on the new loan until it has been paid off.
 If the new loan has a lower interest rate than your existing loans, you may also be able to reduce the size of your repayments and save money.